-Translating impact isn’t easy, but it’s essential.
-And while IC departments have more tooling and data available than any other time in history, it doesn’t craft its own narrative.
+Internal Communications teams routinely douse fires and move mountains, but they don’t always get the recognition they deserve.
+IC departments now have more tooling and data than ever, but the data will not craft its own narrative.
 Luckily, there’s no one better at translating and conveying complicated information than a talented Comms team.

+Communications metrics are a direct way to show how well your work supports business goals, and translating impact is essential.
 So, let’s take a look at some ways to measure and communicate the impact good internal communications can have on an organization.

 Metrics in a vacuum aren’t of value to the broader team, but that’s ok, because they almost never actually exist in a vacuum.
 Finding the intersection between comms and cross-departmental goals can be a noteworthy challenge, and most teams are already mired in day-to-day execution.
 The good news is, that intersection we’re looking for nearly always exists, whether it’s a singular piece of valuable “aha” data, or a broader Key Performance Indicator (KPI).